how to learn to love yourself

 Things to do to love yourself

-Instead, you want to accept how you are feeling without judgment.
-Simply acknowledge the emotion, accept that this is your state of mind in that very moment, and then figure out a way to change it.
+Instead, you want to accept how you feel without judgment.
+Simply acknowledge the emotion, accept that this is your state of mind at that very moment, and then figure out a way to change it.

 2. Forgive yourself

-Just like accepting how you feel, forgiving yourself for things you did in the past is important to your mental health.
+Just like accepting how you feel, forgiving yourself for things you did in the past is important to your mental health as well.
 Showing yourself grace for making mistakes and accepting that you are not perfect will help you move on from the past.

 Rather than overthinking and stressing over what you could have done better, you now can learn from it and move on with more wisdom.